✔ Expert-reviewed for accuracy and completeness. Learn more

 Different provinces have different rebates and incentives available and these are subject to change at any time.
 In addition, local organizations like utility companies and municipal governments may also have their own HVAC grant programs.

 The Canadian federal government announced in 2021 the creation of a grant program of up to $5,000 in incentives for Canadian homeowners to perform energy-saving home renovations, including upgrading the HVAC system.
+This program is known as the Greener Homes Program.

 Plus check out our Local Current HVAC Deals page for offers and promotions from local contractors.